Kelvin-Okpala/Kelvin-Okpala/README.md

   <tbody>
      <tr>
       <td><a href="https://github.com/Kelvin-Okpala/Kelvin-Okpala/blob/main/covid%20portfolio%20project%20with%20actual%20script.sql"><b>Global COVID Data Analysis!</b></a></td>
-      <td> Global Covid-19 Data Analysis is an SQL query written to aid visualization of certain parameters and indicators of the effect of Covid-19 globally and with hierachy to allow drill down of specific locations in the various continents.
+      <td> Global Covid-19 Data Analysis is an SQL query written to aid visualization of certain parameters and indicators of the effect of Covid-19 globally with hierachy to allow drill down of specific locations in the various continents.
 It captures live data of new cases, new deaths, population, new vaccinations among other records.
-It was able to show the rate of infection, the likelihood of death if infected vis-avis your location, the percentage vaccination per location etc.</td>
+It enables you to see the rate of infection, the likelihood of death if infected vis-a-vis your location, the percentage vaccination per location, the percentage death vs population etc.</td>
     </tr>
     <tr>
     <tr>